Hevia/blog/_posts/2021-10-17-AirMiners-Soil.md

 - Agroforestry protects soil from erosion.

 - Silvopasture (agroforestry + livestock) increases weight gain of live stock & reduces stress.

+- Soil Organic Matter -> SOM

+- The most common factor for converting SOM to SOC is called the van Bemmelen factor, which is 58%.

+- SOM% is a good indicator of future yields.
+More SOM%, higher yields.

+- About 10% of SOC is lost annually.
+(Rule of thumb)

 # Open Questions
 - Are there any concerns with a loss of genetic diversity from trying to breed/engineer plants that can sequester carbon more efficiently?